tale/trap2/README.md

 - It'll really only be tested properly on macOS for now, this may change

 ### Building
-The project uses [Meson](https://mesonbuild.com/) as its build system, though I'm looking to switch to CMake.
-Anyways, install `meson` and all of its dependencies and then run the following steps:
+The project uses [CMake](https://cmake.org/) as its build system.
+Install `cmake` and all of its dependencies and then run the following steps:

+0. Edit `main.c` because the `config_t` struct is hardcoded to my shell and my font file.
 1. `mkdir build && cd build`
-2. `meson .. && cd ..`
+2. `cmake ..`
-3. `ninja -C build`
+3. `make`

-This should produce a binary in your `build` folder called trap2, which you can run with `./build/trap2`.
+This should produce a binary in your `build` folder which you can run with `./build/trap2`.

 > Copyright (c) 2023, Aarnav Tale